Amal-N47h/DomainAgeChecker/README.md

 - For the Bash script, you need the `whois` command-line utility.
 - For the Python script, you need Python installed on your system.
-- For the JavaScript script, you need Node.js installed on your system, along with the Luxon library installed via npm.
+- For the JavaScript script, you need Node.js installed on your system.

 ## License